thewca/wca-regulations/wca-regulations-2012.md

     - A4d2) The competitor must start the solve within 17 seconds of the beginning of the inspection.
 Penalty: disqualification of the attempt (DNF).
   - A4e) Time penalties for starting the solve are cumulative.
 - A5) During the solve:
   - A5a) While inspecting or solving the puzzle, the competitor must not communicate with anyone other than the judge.
-Penalty: disqualification of the attempt (DNF).
+Penalty: disqualification of the attempt (DNF).[NOTE: I think it should be stipulated what can be communicated and what not.
+For instance: some people who do blindfolded events ask to be notified after a certain amount of time (which I always refuse of course).
+Should judges only be allowed to say what is mentioned in the regulations (READY?, OK, PENALTY,…)?]
   - A5b) While inspecting or solving the puzzle, the competitor must not receive assistance from anyone or any object other than the surface (also see Regulation 2i).
 Penalty: disqualification of the attempt (DNF).
 - A6) Stopping the solve:
   - A6a) The competitor stops the solve by releasing the puzzle and then stopping the timer.